 - Borax has been banned as a food additive by the FDA, so I personally do not want to use it on my dishes.

 - Read more about the Borax controversy and decide for yourself at Crunchy Betty or MNN.

 - LemiShine can be found at many retailers, but the EWG does not have any data on it.

-- The company does not list its ingredients.
-Companies in the US are not required to disclose all toxic chemicals, so a product without an ingredient list sets off wild alarm bells in my mind!
+- The company does not disclose its ingredients.
+Companies in the US are not required to disclose all chemicals, but a product without an ingredient list sets off wild alarm bells in my mind!

 The Dishwasher Detergent Recipe

-My all-natural homemade dishwasher detergent is significantly cheaper than my commercially purchased dishwasher detergent AND rates an “A” on the EWG scale!
+My all-natural homemade dishwasher detergent is significantly cheaper than my old store bought dishwasher detergent AND it rates an “A” on the EWG scale!
 It makes 28 oz. for $2.51 or 56 loads at $0.04 per load!